elixir-lang/elixir/README.md

     $ bin/elixir -v
     Elixir 0.4.0.dev

-If tests pass, you are ready to move on to the [Getting Started guide](https://github.com/josevalim/elixir/blob/master/docs/1_getting_started.md) or to try Interactive Elixir by running: `bin/iex` in your terminal.
+If tests pass, you are ready to move on to the  or to try Interactive Elixir by running: `bin/iex` in your terminal.

 However, if tests fail, it is likely you have an outdated Erlang version (Elixir requires Erlang R14B03 or later).
 You can check your Erlang version by calling `erl` in the command line.
 You will see some information as follow: